HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/docker-compose.md

 1. Download the Docker images for the HCL DX 9.5 version you want to deploy.
 See [Software Download](../../get_started/download/index.md) for more information.

-2. Find the HCL DX 9.5 Docker Compose scripts, installation and configuration instructions for non-production use have been published as-is in Github.com in the [DX Docker Compose](https://github.com/HCL-TECH-SOFTWARE/dx-docker-compose) repository.
-Further instructions about how to use the DX Docker Compose scripts can be found there.
+2. Find the HCL DX 9.5 Docker Compose scripts, along with installation and configuration instructions for non-production use, which are published as-is in Github.com in the [DX Docker Compose](https://github.com/HCL-TECH-SOFTWARE/dx-docker-compose) repository.
+Further instructions about how to use the DX Docker Compose scripts can be found in the same repository.